Up to 50% Off + Additional Discounts! Call (855)644-7587

 You’re taken the next step in your relationship: moving in together.
 Maybe you just celebrated your wedding and are starting your first year of marriage, or perhaps this is the next logical move in the journey.
 Living with a significant other and building a home together is a milestone, but it can also come with plenty of stress.
-So we’ve assembled a list of tips for couples moving in together to set you on the right path.
+So we’ve assembled a tips for couples moving in together checklist to help set you on the right path.

 If you’ve both lived on your own before, you’re likely to have some duplicate items: chairs, dining sets, blenders, dinner plates, and so forth.
 Sit down with your significant other before you move and list out everything you own by category.
 Compare the duplicates and decide which items to keep and which items should go.